dm18/xled-docs/docs/protocol_details.rst

 for mode ap, ssid seems to default to device_name.
 I haven't tried changing the device name to see if that would change the ssid for ap

+While a client doesn't have to know what AP mode the device is in.
+If you were in AP mode, and wanted to make the client join a specific wireless network, being able to check that status would probable be useful.

 6 http GET firmware version
 ---------